 Such was the importance of archery in Tudor times that all adult men were required by law to attend archery practice every Sunday after church, so that if war broke out there would be a ready army of skilled archers with little training required.

 Throughout history, the archer has changed the destiny of nations.
 The bow has been the decisive factor in too many battles to be remembered.
 Today the use of the bow is confined to an exacting sport, with a great number of followers.
 Archery featured as a sport in the early years of the modern Olympics until 1920, before being revived in 1972.
-Since then it has been fully established as an Olympic sport - however, not being a spectator sport, little is known outside its own realms.
+Since then it has been fully established as an Olympic sport.

 A new facet of this many-sided sport was developed many years ago in hospitals such as Stoke Mandeville, Lodge Moor and Pinderfields when it was realised that people with physical disabilities could benefit from its therapy.